 Freshman-Year Withdrawal Policy

 For both academic and financial reasons, freshmen are strongly encouraged not to withdraw from 1000- and 2000-level courses during their first two semesters.
 Students struggling in a course should meet with their advisor as soon as possible to discuss the best course of action.
-In some circumstances, freshmen will be allowed to withdraw from a 1000- or 2000-level course, but they must first obtain the written permission (on an official withdrawal form) of both their advisor and the assistant dean of the School of Liberal Arts and Sciences or the School of the Arts.
+In some circumstances, freshmen will be allowed to withdraw from a 1000- or 2000-level course, but they must first obtain the written permission of an advisor in the Advising Center. .